euiweon/cocos2d-x/README.md

 (On Windows earlier than 10, you might have to checkout emsdk 2.0.8 and fix URL in libjpeg.py manually, check https://github.com/emscripten-core/emscripten/issues/13067 and https://github.com/emscripten-core/emscripten/pull/13869 for more details)

+Thread support is enabled by default, the build need to be served with addtional headers for it to work, see https://developer.chrome.com/blog/enabling-shared-array-buffer/

+    Cross-Origin-Embedder-Policy: require-corp
+    Cross-Origin-Opener-Policy: same-origin

+It can be disabled by removing "-s USE_PTHREADS" from CmakeLists.txt, in the case most thread-related functions like addImageAsync will not work.
+Thread support uses Javascript SharedArrayBuffer, check https://caniuse.com/sharedarraybuffer for browser compatibility.

 Known issues:
 1. CCLabelTTF must be associated with a ttf font.